sideshow-systems/wims/README.md

 vagrant up
 ```

-Also WIMS is multi-language project.
+Also WIMS is a multi-language project.
 You have to use a software like [poedit](https://poedit.net) to make .mo files out of the .po files from the language directory.

 ## Technologies
 The following technologies are used in this project: